rivm-syso/euromix-to-sbml/README.md

 ![Model diagram of the EuroMix PBK model](euromix-pbk-model.png)

-## Status

-### Reimplementation in antimony
+## Reimplementation in antimony

-The reimplmentation in antimony is done.
+The model was reimplemented in [Antimony](https://tellurium.readthedocs.io/en/latest/antimony.html).
 The results of the R simulation and the SBML simulation (using libroadrunner in Python) match.
+Notebook [validate_antimony_model.ipynb](notebooks/validate_antimony_model.ipynb) shows the results of the validation comparison with the results obtained by the R/MCSim/desolve implementation.
 Note that Libroadrunner returns concentrations, also if a species is declared to be `substanceOnly`.
 Therefore it is necessary to convert the output to amounts by multiplying the concentration with volume of the compartment the species is placed in.

-Notebook [test_full_model.ipynb](notebooks/text_full_model.ipynb) shows the results of the validation comparison with the results obtained by the R/MCSim/desolve implementation.

-### SBML conversion
+## SBML conversion

 A python script to automatically create an SBML file from the Antimony file is created.
 For this, it uses the Python Tellurium package.

-Notebook [test_full_model.ipynb](notebooks/getting_sbml_model_info.ipynb) shows how information can be retrieved from this model (e.g., differential equations, diagrams, semantic annotations) and how to run the SBML model.
+Notebook [get_model_info.ipynb](notebooks/get_model_info.ipynb) shows how information can be retrieved from this model (e.g., differential equations, diagrams, semantic annotations).
+Notebook [run_sbml_model.ipynb](notebooks/run_sbml_model.ipynb) demonstrates how to run the SBML model.

-### SBML annotation
+## SBML annotation

 In progress.
 Annotation can be done using a separate annotations Excel file.
 A python script to automatically create an annotated SBML file that combines the Excel file with the SBML file.